OESJ District Safety Plan

 Visitors on Campus

 Only essential visitors, approved by OESJ CSD, will be allowed on school campuses.
 Essential visitors to facilities will be required to wear face coverings and will be restricted in their access to our school buildings.
 Essential visitors will be required to complete health screening protocols prior to entering the building.
 Parents/guardians will report to the front office and not go beyond unless it is for the safety or well-being of their child.
+Visitors will have to have a government issue ID to enter the building to be scanned into the Raptor visitor management system.

 School Safety Drills